ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Methodology

-As the initial step, the robot employs visual perception through an onboard camera to conduct an extensive scan of its surroundings.
-The captured frames are transmitted to a pre-trained SsdMobilenetv1 model \cite{bhatti2021weapon} hosted on a RaspberryPi, where real-time analysis takes place.
-This model detects and annotates the presence of humans within the observed scene.
-Subsequently, our robot systematically navigates toward each identified human subject to acquire their vitals.
+As the initial step, the quadruped employs visual perception through a camera (connected to an external computer) mounted on it, to conduct a scan of the environment by searching for humans.
+The captured frames are transmitted to a pre-trained human pose detection model - Media Pipe BlazePose \cite{bazarevsky2006blazepose} implemented on the external computer, where real-time analysis takes place.
+This model detects and annotates the pose and presence of humans within the observed scene.
+Subsequently, based on the position of the detection, the robot corrects its heading and approaches the subject to then proceed with acquiring their vitals.
+Algorithm \ref{alg:pose_alg} summarizes the process of detection and approach.